top of page

 We encourage everyone to complete the General Scholarship.

-The John & Rose Tabarco and Ashley Scott/Diane Pippin Scholarships both have specific criteria.
+The John & Rose Tabarco and The Ashley Scott, and The Diane Pippin Scholarships all have specific criteria.
 Please read the information about them to see if you qualify for those additional scholarships.

 Ashley Scott Memorial Scholarship: Ashley Nichole Scott (Class of 2011) exemplified the spirit of Oscoda Area School Athletics.
 Her fierce competition, rugged physical stamina, loyal teamwork, and unending school spirit in Volleyball, Basketball, and Softball were a constant inspiration to her teammates, her school, and her community.
-In memory of Ashley, this scholarship will be awarded to an athlete whose personal and team experiences reflect the attributes of sportsmanship which she practiced, played, and lived.
-Scholarship is paid after proof of successful completion of one semester of college or trade school and upcoming schedule.
+In memory of Ashley, this scholarship will be awarded to an athlete who’s personal and team experiences reflect the attributes of sportsmanship which she practiced, played, and lived.

-Char Bollinger Science Memorial Scholarship: This scholarship was initiated with the specific intention to aid students that are pursuing careers in non-engineering Science fields.
+Charlotte Bollinger Science Memorial Scholarship: This scholarship was initiated with the specific intention to aid students that are pursuing careers in non-engineering Science fields.
 Mrs. Bollinger was a well-loved teacher at OHS for 20 years beginning her career as a long-term substitute teacher prior to getting a full-time position.
 She earned BA from Indiana University and her MA from SVSU.
 She taught a variety of high school science classes grades 9 through 12 and retired in 2009.
 In addition to her dedication in the classroom, she spent many after school hours coaching students in Science Olympiad and accompanying them to area competitions.
 She continued teaching after her retirement at Alpena Community College.
-Scholarship is paid after proof of successful completion of one semester of college or trade school and upcoming schedule.

 David Ostrander Memorial Scholarship: